On Nov. 22, 2021, Crisis Standards of Care (CSC) was deactivated in Idaho except for the Panhandle Health District in north Idaho.

 What does this mean for you?

-This is serious; your ability to receive care in a hospital will likely be affected.
+When crisis standards of care is activated, it is serious; your ability to receive care in a hospital will likely be affected.
 It may look very different than how you have received care in the past.
 Surgeries are being postponed, emergency departments are full, and there may not be any beds for patients to be admitted to the hospital.

 What should you do?

-The crisis in our healthcare system is being caused by the massive influx of COVID-19 patients who need hospitalization.
 Get vaccinated.
 It is safe and effective, and it is the best defense we have against COVID-19.
 More than 91 percent of people hospitalized for COVID-19 in Idaho are not fully vaccinated.

 If you need emergency care, go to the emergency room.
 Do not avoid care.
 Hospitals will work hard to make sure you receive appropriate care.

 - Receiving care in a hospital room that was previously used as a classroom, or in a hallway or a tent.

 - Fewer nurses and doctors taking care of more patients.

 - Waiting many hours for care or being transferred to a hospital that could be hours away for your care.

 - Not being prioritized for the limited resources (such as a bed or a ventilator) or treatments available.
 In other words, patients with a greater likelihood of surviving their illness may be given a critical care bed or ventilator over patients less likely to survive.